Why Health Care Companies Should "Walk the Walk" When It Comes to DEI

 Health care inequity is a longstanding issue that companies may be able to help correct.

-Health inequities occur across a broad range of dimensions — race and ethnicity, gender, socioeconomic status, language, sexual identity and orientation, disability status, citizenship status, geography and more — and have a variety of consequences.
+Health inequities occur across a broad range of dimensions — race and ethnicity, gender, socioeconomic status, language, sexual identity and orientation, disability status, citizenship status, geography, and more — and have a variety of consequences.

 The 2019 National Healthcare Quality and Disparities Report notes that “compared with white patients, racial and ethnic minority patients are less likely to receive evidence-based cardiovascular care, kidney transplants when indicated, age-appropriate diagnostic screening for breast and colon cancer, timely treatment related to cancer and stroke, appropriate mental health treatment, and adequate treatment when presenting suffering from pain.”